dvirBiton1/Elevators-offline/README.md

 so we choose to use a "greedy algorithm" that find for the request call what is the closest elevator that will take this call the fastest.
 <br>

-# this is the main source that we learn about this problem:
+# This is the main source that we learn about this problem:
 1. https://thinksoftware.medium.com/elevator-system-design-a-tricky-technical-interview-question-116f396f2b1c - elevator system design from medium
 2. https://www.youtube.com/watch?v=xOayymoIl8U&ab_channel=SpanningTree - YouTube videos that sum verity of algorithms for elevators
 3. https://www.youtube.com/watch?v=JXqVvmBOyyQ&ab_channel=Intertent - another Youtube video that explain the different method of how to use elevators